cellsjs/gluon-cli/docs/users/tutorials/002readlogoutput.md

 ---
-title: Reading log execution of Pisco GitFlow
+title: Reading log execution of Gluon
 layout: doc_page.html
 ---

-# Reading log execution of Pisco GitFlow
+# Reading log execution of Gluon

 Is incredible but all the letters that come up very fast when you execute any command means something!!. let's see!